 In this work, a novel control strategy for the periodic, twin-column MCSGP chromatographic process is presented.
 Based on mp-MPC principles, two identical controllers are designed, considering: (a) the modifier concentration as input, (b) the feed composition as disturbance and (c) the integrals of the outlet concentrations as outputs.

 As illustrated in the presented results, the proposed scheme manages to achieve high product purity (97.3%-99%) and average to high yield (>60%, excluding the first cycle, where both columns are not loaded), throughout the 10-cycle operation.
 Employing the integral outlet concentration of the mixture components as outputs, allows continuous monitoring, throughout the process cycle and encourages inherent periodicity in the input profile (modifier concentration) that could lead to cyclic steady state (CSS) during the online operation.
-Moreover, a control strategy based on the integrals of the outlet concentrations could be seamlessly applied during online operation, obtaining measurements from existing equipment. is also compared to the experimentally optimised profile as provided by ETH Zurich and a very good agreement is observed.
+Moreover, a control strategy based on the integrals of the outlet concentrations could be seamlessly applied during online operation, obtaining measurements from existing equipment.
+The behaviour of the proposed scheme is also compared to the experimentally optimised profile as provided by ETH Zurich and a very good agreement is observed (Figure 10).
 The controller suggests an input profile (modifier concentration) almost identical to the one proposed by the experimentally optimised process, with slight deviations in the maximum reached values, as well as the profiles of the last 3 cycles.
+The matching profiles of the open loop and closed loop performance is a positive indication that the controller can find use in an environment with process and/or measured disturbances.
+Therefore, the proposed controller design lays the foundation for future work.

 Unlike other works in the open literature, the suggested scheme does not consider the flow rate as part of the control problem, while the duration of each phase and the switching times remain fixed to their experimentally optimised values.
 Based on the sensitivity tests presented in this work, the inlet flow rate is shown to affect the elution times, but not the eluting amount of the components.
 Therefore, aiming to reduce the computational complexity of the control problem, the flow rate is excluded from the input set.
 Nevertheless, the “setpoint shift” strategy presented by Papathanasiou et al. (2016) is employed here, according to which the output setpoints are set prior in time to compensate for the inherent time delay.
 The latter depends highly on the inlet flow rate value and is not constant throughout the process cycle.
 The suggested strategy manages to successfully handle the delay under the whole range of operating flow rates, leading to component elution within the predefined windows.
 Although the duration of the phases and the switching time are assumed to be fixed to their experimentally optimised values, it would be interesting to investigate alternative solutions that could potentially improve the current profile.
 However, it should be underlined that considering any of those as an optimisation variable will significantly increase the computational complexity of the problem.
 In this case, offline optimisation experiments could be conducted, in order to decrease the online computational expense.